Masmblr/map-narrow_edge_src/README.md

 Map Description:
 > Embark on an adventure to a distant planet and uncover the secrets of a forgotten temple in "Narrow Edge."
 Crafted from scratch, this map combines unique textures, including custom edit.
 With a symmetrical layout reminiscent of ATCS, the map features tunnel connections, elevator access, and high-quality visuals.
 >
 > As curious humans set foot in the temple's remains and establish a basecamp, they encounter peculiar creatures.
-"Narrow Edge" was created to support the "New-EDGE" project by CU|ams and Kai, and it originated as a fork of my "Edge" mod for Tremulous 1.2, showcasing the evolution of your creative vision.
+"Narrow Edge" was created to support the "New-EDGE" project by CU|ams and Kai, and it originated as a fork of my "Edge" mod for Tremulous 1.2.
 Join the journey and experience innovation and nostalgia intertwined in this captivating map.

 * * *